jevegabriones/CONDOR/README.md

 Overview
 ========
-This repository contains tree ring data and associated hydroclimatic observations that can be used to study drought impacts in Chile.
+This repository contains tree ring data and associated hydroclimatic observations that can be used to study drought impacts.

 Getting Started
 ===============